How does radon get into my home?

 Davis County Resident (Seasonal Testing)

-- The Health Department offers free radon testing for all Davis County residents from November through April each year.
-To sign up you can contact the Health Department anytime between October 1st and March 31st to get on the waiting list.
+- The Health Department offers free radon testing for all Davis County residents from November through March each year.
+To sign up complete the Radon Test Request Form or contact the Health Department anytime between October 1st and March 31st to get on the waiting list.
 You will need to provide your name, phone number, and address.
 The waiting list is typically 2-6 weeks out from the time you call until you are able to get your home tested.
 A Health Department representative will call you to set up an appointment.

 Davis County Resident (Year Round Testing) or Non-Davis County Resident